RobotNerd/outline-format/README.md

 Portions of a list item may be placed inside double quotes `"` so that syntax highlighting can render that substring as visually distinct from regular text.
-Quoted strings do not line wrap.
-The quoted substring terminates at the next double quote character or at a newline character.
+Quoted strings terminate either at an ending double quote character `"` or at a blank line.
+When converting multi-line quoted strings to other formats, all contiguous whitespace should be collapsed into a single space (like rendering HTML).

 ### URIs and email addresses